 |04-06||Work on Lab2-4 as pairs; by end of Week 06, we will do another random grouping to make up project groups of size 5-6; the usage of version control software like GitHub is recommended|

-The list of capstone projects will be added when it is available.
+The list of capstone projects and the (currently empty) scores will be added when it is available.